architect/arc.codes/src/shared/en/aws/guides-static-assets.md

 > S3 buckets for `staging` and `production`

-Static assets are crucial infrastructure for building ambitous web apps.
+Static assets are crucial infrastructure for building ambitious web apps.
 While `.arc` does not have any opinion about how you should achieve that part, it can provision and automatically deploy to an S3 bucket for the app's `staging` and `production` environments.

 ## Provisioning